jvalcher/termfu/README.md

 ## Configuration

-Each unique, three-character, case-sensitive plugin code corresponds to a specific debugger action or window.
-These codes are mapped to user-defined keys, which are used to create custom ASCII-art layouts that users can switch between.
+Each three-character, case-sensitive plugin code corresponds to a specific action or window.
+These codes are mapped to user-defined keys, which are used to create custom layouts that users can switch between.
 <br>

 ### Plugins